timmalstead/Sirvy/README.md

 you will need to update the url for facebook login when deploying most likely

 to do
+    send and recieve to/from multiple numbers
     add sirvy function
-    save sirvy function
-    add number to send function
-    full crud for both sirvys and numbers figure out how to do groups to send to data visualization
+    crud for sirvys
+    data visualization
+    style and graphics, of course
+        stretch
+            edit numbers
+            organize groups
+            drag and drop
             pdf graphic and email send
-    style, of course

 user stories